fvenkat/spring-boot-web-jsp/README.md

-A Spring Boot web application example, using embedded Tomcat + JSP template, and package as an executable WAR file.
+A Springg Boot web application example, using embedded Tomcat + JSP template, and package as an executable WAR file.

 Technologies used :